alindeman/upgradingtorails4/text/05_active_record_and_relation.markdown

 ## ActiveRecord & ActiveRecord::Relation

-Querying the database looked drastically different between Rails 2 and Rails 3.
+Querying the database changed dramactially from Rails 2 and Rails 3.
-Thankfully Rails 4 does not change things up nearly as much but there are some improvements and gotchas you need to be aware of.
+Thankfully Rails 4 does not change things up nearly as much, but there are some improvements and gotchas you need to be aware of.

 ---